-- (i) Eligible Lenders: A non-resident person is an eligible lender under the ECB framework if such non-resident person is: (a) a resident of FATF or IOSCO compliant country, or (b) a Multilateral and Regional Financial Institution where India is a member country, or (c) an individual or entity provided that such individual or entity is a foreign equity holder of an Indian borrowing entity, or subscribes to bonds/debentures which are issued by an Indian borrowing entity listed abroad. - (ii) Minimum maturity: The minimum average maturity period for ECB is generally 3 years.
-However, different minimum average maturity period have been specified for specific categories of ECB as set out below:
+- (i) Eligible Lenders: A non-resident person is an eligible lender under the ECB framework if such a non-resident person is: (a) a resident of FATF or IOSCO compliant country, or (b) a Multilateral and Regional Financial Institution where India is a member country, or (c) an individual provided that such individual is a foreign equity holder of an Indian borrowing, or subscribes to bonds/debentures which are issued by an Indian borrowing entity listed abroad. - (ii) Minimum maturity: The minimum average maturity period for ECB is generally 3 years.
+However, different minimum average maturity periods have been specified for specific categories of ECB as set out below:

-ECB raised by manufacturing companies up to USD 50 million or its equivalent per financial year 1 year ECB raised from foreign equity holder for working capital purposes, general corporate purposes or for repayment of rupee loans 5 years ECB raised for (a) working capital purposes or general corporate purposes, or (b) on-lending by NBFCs for working capital purposes or general corporate purposes 10 years ECB raised for (a) repayment of rupee loans availed domestically for capital expenditure, or (b) on-lending by NBFCs for the same purpose 7 years ECB raised for (a) repayment of rupee loans availed domestically for purposes other than capital expenditure, or (b) on-lending by NBFCs for the same purpose 10 years
+ECB raised by manufacturing companies up toUSD 50 million or its equivalent per financial year 1 year ECB raised from foreign equity holder forworking capital purposes, general corporate purposes or for repayment of rupee loans 5 years ECB raised for (a) working capital purposes or general corporate purposes, or (b) on-lending by NBFCs for working capital purposes or general corporate purposes 10 years ECB raised for (a) repayment of rupee loans availed domestically for capital expenditure, or (b) on-lending by NBFCs for the same purpose 7 years ECB raised for (a) repayment of rupee loans availed domestically for purposes other than capital expenditure, or (b) on-lending by NBFCsfor the same purpose 10 years benchmark rate plus 500 bps spread.
+For INR denominated ECB, the all-in-cost ceiling cannot exceed the benchmark rate plus 450bps spread.

-(iii) Ceiling on cost of ECB: All-in-cost of ECB for FCY denominated existing ECB, which is linked to LIBOR whose benchmarks are changed to Alternative Reference Rate (ARR), the all-in-cost ceiling cannot exceed the benchmark rate 35 plus 550 bps spread.
-For new ECBs, the all-in-cost ceiling cannot exceed the benchmark rate plus 500 bps spread.
-For INR denominated ECB, the all-in-cost ceiling cannot exceed benchmark rate plus 450 bps spread.
+(iii) Ceiling on cost of ECB: All-in-cost of ECB for FCY denominated existing ECB, which is linked to LIBOR whose benchmarks are changed to Alternative Reference Rate (ARR), the all-in-cost ceiling cannot exceed the benchmark rate35 plus 550 bps spread.
+For new ECBs, the all-in-cost ceiling cannot exceed the

-Benchmark rate in case of FCY ECB/TC refers to any widely accepted interbank rate or ARR of 6-months tenor, applicable to the currency of borrowing, for eg., EURIBOR.
-Benchmark rate in case of Rupee denominated ECB/TC will be prevailing yield of the Government of India securities of corresponding maturity.
+35 Benchmark rate in case of FCY ECB/TC refers to any widely accepted interbank rate or ARR of 6-months tenor, applicable to the currency of borrowing, for eg., EURIBOR.
+The Benchmark rate in case of Rupee denominated ECB/TC will be the prevailing yield of the Government of India securities of the corresponding maturity.